rcalig/aws-soc2-compliance/README.md

 # AWS SOC 2 Compliance Automation (Beginner-Friendly Labs)

 This repository shows how to **automate SOC 2 controls** using **AWS Free Tier**, **AWS CLI**, **Python (boto3)**, and **Lambda**.
-The project is organized into **weekly labs** to build skills step by step.
+The project is organised into **weekly labs** to build skills step by step.

 ---